red-hat-storage/ocs-ci/docs/getting_started.md

 Configure your ocs-ci.yaml and pass it with --ocsci-conf parameter

 This file is used to allow configuration around a number of things within ocs-ci.
-The default file is in conf/ocsci/default_config.yaml.
+The default file is in `ocs_ci/framework/conf/default_config.yaml`.
-TODO: Once moved to pytest update properly this file: `ocs-ci.yaml.template`.

 The required keys are in the template.
 Values are placeholders and should be replaced by legitimate values.
 Values for report portal or polarion are only required if you plan on posting to that particular service.